Does a Limited Company Need a Business Bank Account?

 In fact, if you have a limited company in the UK, you’ll need a business bank account to pay service providers, pay registration fees, and pay local taxes.

-But, opening a UK company bank account as a non-resident can be very challenging.
-So, if you don’t actually live in the UK, you might be looking for banking options.
+But, opening a foreign corporate account, specifically a UK company bank account as a non-resident, can be very challenging.
+So, if you don’t live in the UK, you might be looking for banking options.

 In this article, we’re going to help you start your search for suitable banks.
 And we’ll also share important challenges non-resident business owners need to prepare for.